tobybessant/ng-programmatic/README.md

 # ng-programmatic

-Configure & run Angular CLI commands with a fully-typed, programmatic interface.
+Programmatic interface for configuring and running Angular CLI commands.
 Primarily designed for use with taskrunners such as [Gulp](https://gulpjs.com/), but could easily be used anywhere.

 # Usage